The Hitchhiker's Guide to the Galaxy (novel): Legacy

 The "Babel fish", a creature used in the novel that feeds on brainwaves and can instantly translate alien languages, inspired the name of Babel Fish, the first free online language translator, which launched in 1997.

 Radiohead's song "Paranoid Android" (1997) was named after Marvin's nickname, and the album it appears on, OK Computer, is part of a line spoken by Zaphod to Eddie, the Heart of Gold's computer.

-The Trillian instant messaging app (2000–) was named after a character of the series.
+The Trillian instant messaging app (2000–) was named after the character.

 Towel Day is celebrated every year on 25 May as a tribute to Douglas Adams by his fans.
 On this day, fans openly carry a towel with them to demonstrate their appreciation for Adams and the book series.
 The commemoration was first held 25 May 2001, two weeks after Adams' death on 11 May.

 When Elon Musk's Tesla Roadster was launched into space on the maiden flight of the Falcon Heavy rocket in February 2018, it had the words DON'T PANIC on the dashboard display and carried amongst other items a copy of the novel and a towel.

 In 2022, the novel was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II.